 We’d encourage you to get your everyday toiletries – from shampoo through to shaving soap – in bar form, which means you totally avoid the plastic/aluminium bottles that liquid products usually come in!

-- Many places stock the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging): Unichem Quins Gore Pharmacy, 104 Main Street, Gore, Unichem Waikiwi Pharmacy, 280 North Road, Invercargill, Farmers, 150 Dee Street, Invercargill, The Pantry, 133 Grace Street, South Invercargill, Windsor Health, 63 Bourke Street, Invercargill and The Good Studio, 127 Palmerston Street, Riverton.
+- Many places stock the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging): Unichem Quins Gore Pharmacy, 104 Main Street, Gore, Unichem Waikiwi Pharmacy, 280 North Road, Invercargill, Farmers, 150 Dee Street, Invercargill, The Pantry, 133 Grace Street, South Invercargill, Windsor Health, 63 Bourke Street, Invercargill; The Good Studio, 127 Palmerston Street, Riverton; and Inspire Te Anau, 1 The Lane, Te Anau.

 - Local Invercargill company Nellie’s Soaps makes shampoo bars, which you can buy unpackaged at The Pantry and the Southern Farmers Market, Southland Masonic Centre, 80 Forth Street, Invercargill.